Blog

 What is menu pricing?

 With such high stakes, it’s important to follow proper menu pricing strategies.
-Luckily, there are several options to choose from.
-Different restaurants use different approaches for pricing food, such as calculating food cost, studying local competition, and conducting demand analysis.
-We discuss these in detail below, but first, let’s explore the larger picture of how to price a menu.
+Luckily, there are several options which we discuss in detail below.
+First, let’s explore the larger picture.

 How to price a menu